lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 2, phase one

+Reading is a very useful skill.
+I wasted a lot of time with the comparison, while completely missing the extra requirements of "same difference" and "fail on zero".
+Let's hope phase two works better for me :)

 ## 2024, Day 1, phase two

 Luckily, I did not do too much magic (though still overcomplicated things) with the parsing.